Holon-Research/holonex001/README.md

 5. `npm run dev` to launch the development server.

-## Learn More
+## What this is built on

+This example demonstrates how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and the `streamText` function to automatically handle multi-step generations.

 To learn more about the AI SDK or Next.js take a look at the following resources:

 - [AI SDK docs](https://sdk.vercel.ai/docs)
 - [Vercel AI Playground](https://play.vercel.ai)
 - [Next.js Documentation](https://nextjs.org/docs)

-## Holon Research

-Experiment 001: This chat application implements pseudo Chain-of-Thought (CoT) reasoning with real-time visibility into the reasoning process and dharma-alignment loss function evaluation.
-The app uses an iterative loop to generate sequential reasoning steps before producing final outputs, with each step evaluated against coherence signatures and dharma-alignment metrics.